-A. Fossil fuel use is increasing carbon dioxide $(CO_2)$ and other greenhouse gas emissions to levels that are changing our climate substantially, threatening human health and harming natural systems.

-B. The current use of fossil fuels causes serious damage to public health.
+- A. Fossil fuel use is increasing carbon dioxide (CO_2) and other greenhouse gas emissions to levels that are changing our climate substantially, threatening human health and harming natural systems. - B. The current use of fossil fuels causes serious damage to public health.
 Nitrogen and sulfur compounds, soot, smog precursors, radionuclides, and toxic substances such as mercury from the combustion of coal affect the health of all people and contribute to tens of thousands of premature deaths in the U.S. each year.
-All too frequently this damage is concentrated locally, putting the health and livability of entire communities at risk.

-C. Significant environmental damage is starting to occur from greenhouse gas emissions already in the atmosphere, and further emissions will accelerate the harm.
-Without immediate action to reduce these emissions, degradation of the world's climate and natural systems, including the risk of widespread habitat destruction and species extinction, will dramatically increase within our lifetimes.

-D. If we are to minimize the risk of dangerous climate change, global average temperature increases must be stabilized at 1.5 degrees Celsius (2.7 degrees Fahrenheit), relative to pre-industrial levels.
+All too frequently this damage is concentrated locally, putting the health and livability of entire communities at risk. - C. Significant environmental damage is starting to occur from greenhouse gas emissions already in the atmosphere, and further emissions will accelerate the harm.
+Without immediate action to reduce these emissions, degradation of the world's climate and natural systems, including the risk of widespread habitat destruction and species extinction, will dramatically increase within our lifetimes. - D. If we are to minimize the risk of dangerous climate change, global average temperature increases must be limited to as far below 2°C as possible, relative to pre-industrial levels.
+Atmospheric CO2 was 275 parts per million (ppm) before 1800.
+It is now rising past 390 ppm and increasing more than 2 ppm per year.
+Confirming this, new research from around the world shows that climate change is coming at us faster and harder than seemed possible even a decade ago.
 Many leading climate scientists now believe that CO2 should be reduced below 350 ppm within the next century in order to avoid severe climate disruption and irreversible tipping points.
-The Sierra Club supports this emissions reduction target as an ultimate goal.

-E. With less than 5% of the world's population, the United States produces 20% of the world's greenhouse gas emissions.
+The Sierra Club supports this emissions reduction target as an ultimate goal. - E. With less than 5% of the world's population, the United States produces 20% of the world's greenhouse gas emissions.
 Our nation has an obligation to lead the world in cutting fossil fuel use.
-Emissions of $CO_2$ per year in the United States must be reduced to at least 90% below the present (2011) by 2050.
+Emissions of CO2 per year in the United States must be reduced to at least 90% below the present (2011) by 2050.
 Other greenhouse gas emissions must likewise be reduced, and "green carbon" strategies to protect and enhance forests and other land-based carbon sequestration must be accelerated.